dolfly/geb/CONTRIBUTING.md

 ## Coding style guidelines

-The following are some general guide lines to observe when contributing code:
+The following are some general guidelines to observe when contributing code:

 1. All source files must have the appropriate ASLv2 license header
 1. All source files use an indent of 4 spaces